georgegognadze/awesome-resources/README.md

 + <a href="http://www.lynda.com/Developer-training-tutorials/50-0.html/" target="_blank"> Lynda </a> lynda.com is a leading online learning company that helps anyone learn business, software, technology and creative skills to achieve personal and professional goals. :arrows_counterclockwise:
 + <a href="https://courses.platzi.com/" target="_blank"> Platzi </a> Develop your skills by learning from top industry leaders at your own pace.
 Learn Marketing, Design, Programming and more to help grow your career!  :arrows_counterclockwise:
 + <a href="https://laracasts.com/" target="_blank"> Laracasts </a> The best PHP and Laravel screencasts on the web.  :moneybag:

+#### Coding challenge websites
+<a href="https://www.topcoder.com/challenges/?pageIndex=1" target="_blank">TopCoder</a> one of the original platforms for competitive programming online.
+It provides a list of algorithmic challenges from the past that you can complete on your own directly online using their code editor.
+<a href="https://www.coderbyte.com/" target="_blank">Coderbyte</a> provides 200+ coding challenges you can solve directly online in one of 10 programming languages.
+The challenges range from easy (finding the largest word in a string) to hard (print the maximum cardinality matching of a graph).
+They also provide a collection of algorithm tutorials, introductory videos, and interview preparation courses.
+<a href="https://projecteuler.net/" target="_blank">Project Euler</a> provides a large collection of challenges in the domain of computer science and mathematics.
+The challenges typically involve writing a small program to figure out the solution to a clever mathematical formula or equation, such as finding the sum of digits of all numbers preceding each number in a series.
+<a href="https://www.hackerrank.com/dashboard" target="_blank">HackerRank</a> provides challenges for several different domains such as Algorithms, Mathematics, SQL, Functional Programming, AI, and more.
+You can solve all the challenge directly online.
+They provide a discussion and leaderboard for every challenge, and most challenges come with an editorial that explains more about the challenge and how to approach it to come up with a solution.
+HackerRank also provides the ability for users to submit applications and apply to jobs by solving company-sponsored coding challenges.
+<a href="https://leetcode.com/" target="_blank">LeetCode</a> provides a list of 190+ challenges that can help you prepare for technical job interviews.
+You can solve the challenges directly online in one of 9 programming languages.
+They also have a Mock Interview section that is specifically for job interview preparation, they host their own coding contests, and they have a section for articles to help you better understand certain problems.

 #### License